andreasofthings/openpolicyagent/README.md

 ## Running the example

+0. Download an OPA binary.

+On the terminal, `cd` into the directory of this example.

+The latest version can be found in the download section from the official [openpolicyagent.org](https://www.openpolicyagent.org/docs/latest/#1-download-opa) webpage.
+The project offers binaries for Mac and Linux.

+Following the instructions on that page should give you a binary by the name of `opa`.
+Make sure it's executable with `chmod 755 ./opa`.

-1. Running a
+1. Running on

 1.a.
 Mac/Linux.

-Run ./agent.sh from a terminal.
+With the binary downloaded in step 0, run ./agent.sh from a terminal.
 On a corporate you may need to request admin priviledges beforehands.
 This is required, because OPA will open outbound connections.

 1.b.
 Windows